 First of all, don’t panic.
-If you have done a pregnancy test (or ten) and you’re definitely not pregnant, read on.
+If you’ve done a pregnancy test (or ten) and you’re definitely not pregnant, read on.
 There’s a whole list of reasons why you’re having contractions but aren’t pregnant.

 Can you get contractions if not pregnant?

-If you have contractions and are not pregnant you might wonder if this is normal?
+If you have contractions and aren’t pregnant you might wonder if this is normal?